 Any undergraduate student with a GPA of 1.5 (C-) or above may enroll in the Social Science Minor Program.
-They must declare their intention to enroll in the minor program no earlier than the second semester of their second year of study but no later than the last day of the add/drop period in the first semester of their final year of study.
-Students who wish to withdraw from the minor program should apply before the last day of the add/drop period in the second semester of their final year of study.
+They must declare their intention to enroll in the minor program no earlier than the second regular term of their second year of study but no later than the last day of the add/drop period in the first regular term of their final year of study.
+Students who wish to withdraw from the minor program should apply before the last day of the add/drop period in the second regular term of their final year of study.

 The Social Science courses are grouped into three areas, namely

 Science, Technology and Society

 Students are free to specialize in a single area or take courses across different areas according to their interest.

 The Social Science Minor Program requires a minimum total of 18 credits taken from Social Science (SOSC) courses as specified in the Social Science Course List, of which